-Rick Epstein currently serves as President and CEO of Sonoma Orthopedic Products, a commercial stage venture funded company.
-Rick’s extensive healthcare industry experience spans over 30 years and includes senior executive roles at Ellman International (President and CEO) Cardinal Health (VPGM at V. Mueller), Intuitive Surgical and Baxter Healthcare.
+Rick Epstein currently serves as CEO of OMNIlife science, Inc., a privately-held, established medical technology company targeting the $15 billion global hip and knee replacement device market.
+Rick’s extensive healthcare industry experience spans over 30 years and includes senior executive roles at Sonoma Orthopedic Products (President and CEO), Ellman International (President and CEO) Cardinal Health (VPGM at V. Mueller), Intuitive Surgical and Baxter Healthcare.
 He has held General Management and executive positions in technology development, business development, sales and marketing.
 Over the course of his career, Rick has been responsible for commercializing new products with annual revenues in excess of $1.7 billion and has run companies from early stage to revenues in excess of $150 million.
 Rick’s Board of Diretors experience includes Sonoma Orthopedic Products, Ellman International and Nextran.
 Rick earned an MBA from the University of Chicago, an MS in Mechanical Engineering from Stanford University, and a BS in General Engineering from the University of Illinois.

 Jordan Kanfer is a Portfolio Manager focusing on the Healthcare strategy with the Equity Special Situations Group.
 Prior to joining Arrowgrass in July 2014, Jordan spent more than 15 years of experience on the buyside, working a variety of Portfolio Manager and analyst roles focusing on the Healthcare Sector.
 Jordan joined Arrowgrass from Zweig Dimenna where he was a Principal with coverage of all Healthcare related sub-sectors.
 Jordan spent the bulk of his buyside career at TPG- Axon, for two years, and Jana Partners, for four years, covering Healthcare worldwide.
 Prior to joining Jana Partners, Jordan worked at Goldman Sachs, for three years, as an equity research analyst covering the Healthcare Information & Technology and Healthcare Facilities sectors.
 Before joining Goldman Sachs, Jordan held a variety of positions in the Healthcare industry ranging from Consulting to the Associate Director of Nuclear Medicine for Montefiore Medical Center.
 Jordan received his MPH from the University of Massachusetts, Amherst, and BA in History from Yeshiva University.